wp-plugins/foogallery-zoom-template/readme.txt

 ###Searching in the backend
 1. Go to "Plugins > Add New" then click "Search"
-2. In the search field type "FooGallery Owl Carousel"
+2. In the search field type "FooGallery Zoom"
 3. Click install
 4. Click Activate